-You'd be right for wondering if anyone can be safe from a hacker.
+You'd be right to wonder if anyone can be safe from a hacker.
 If you want to avoid falling prey to a similar outcome, it's time to focus on information security.

 Why is information security important?

-Transactions, knowledge, communications, databases, infrastructure; an organization’s information is its most valuable asset.
+Transactions, knowledge, communications, databases, and infrastructure: an organization’s information is its most valuable asset.
 Regardless of any legal or regulatory requirements, keeping your company's information safe should be high on your list of critical actions.

 If you do, you're: